 We all love our furry buddies, but it's not so pleasant when they have sensitive systems.
 Stepping in a warm pile of regurgitated food is enough to frustrate even the most loving pet parent.
-And sometimes a stinky litter box can't be concealed, and the problem could require more than a stronger air freshener.
-Frequent stomach upsets could mean it's time for a new dog food or new cat food.
+And sometimes, a stinky litter box can't be concealed, and the problem could require more than a stronger air freshener.
+Frequent stomach upsets could mean it's time for a new dog or cat food.

 Maintaining your pet's digestive health is imperative to their happiness—even if they can't tell you that.
-Here are some signs that your furry friend needs a change in food, food routines and/or food brands.
+Here are some signs that your furry friend needs a change in food, food routines, and/or food brands.

-If you've switched litter brands, tried new types of air fresheners, and still observe an unbearable odor, it's time to try something new.
+If you've switched litter brands, tried new air fresheners, and still observe an unbearable odor, it's time to try something new.
 Stinky litter can signal digestive issues.
 The same goes for digestive upsets that result in loose or irregular bowels: if there's a problem, it's likely connected to your pet's diet.

 Addressing the Problem

 Switching foods can be tricky, but it is usually the solution for a sensitive stomach.
 Sometimes it's as simple as mixing wet and dry food or switching from one brand to another.
 Many dogs and cat food brands offer products for sensitive digestion, and you might have to try a few to find the right one.
 When switching foods, it's essential to make a slow transition.
 Simply switching foods from one day to the next is more likely to agitate your pet's system, so be sure to observe their behavior as they adjust to the new food.